 In one corner is Snug, a Japanese-inspired eatery with delicious small plates and cozy red velvet banquettes; in the building’s atrium, there are craft beers and authentic Italian pizzas made in a wood-fired oven at Ms. White.
 Adjacent is Itch Wine Bar, an intimate, sophisticated space with a curated selection of fine wines, cheeses and cured meats.
 Enjoy excellent coffee next door at Ozone Coffee Roasters, the success of which the MacFarlanes have taken to Auckland, London and soon to the USA.

 Across the road from the White Hart is Monica’s, an excellent all-day eatery connected to the Govett-Brewster.
-And within a short radius are other great spots: Social Kitchen, which opened in 2018 to find itself a place on Cuisine magazine’s top 100 restaurants; and Little Glutton, a popular new eatery with delicious, cheap and authentic Southeast Asian fare.
+And within a short radius is Social Kitchen, which opened in 2018 to find itself a place on Cuisine magazine’s top 100 restaurant.

 3. Head to the beaches